akramboussanni/gocode/README.md

 by default, the mailer (smtp) will use embedded templates in `mailer/templates/*.html`. at runtime, if a templates/ folder is found, with a matching template name, it will replace the embedded template (only on first load, not any time during app lifetime)

 ## warnings
-this is for my personal use/reference, the repo doesnt have caching, other features that may be necessary for a prod server.
+**warning:** this is for my personal use/reference, the repo doesnt have caching, other features that may be necessary for a prod server. it is also not battle-tested, but i did test it myself.

+**warning:** if you use a reverse proxy, it **should** provide `X-Forwarded-For` or `X-Real-IP` headers to determine the client IP address (for rate limiting, logging, or security). **iis' rewrite module does NOT by default.**

+if you are doing so, the app provides an env var to trust or not these headers: `TRUST_PROXY_IP_HEADERS`. if set to `false`, ratelimits, logging, etc. will use the `RemoteAddr` supplied instead. if set to `true`, it will refer to those headers.